wp-papi/papi/README.md

 ## Coding style

-Papi has a `phpcs.xml` so you can check the source code coding style.
+You can check if your contribution passes the styleguide by installing [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) and running the following in your project directory:

 ```
 $ gulp phpcs